 In most cases, all you need to do to develop a team of superstar brand ambassadors is identify your loyal patients using a tool like Net Promoter Score® (NPS®) tracking.
 Then, ask them to write you a testimonial or review—or to share their story directly with their physician or friends.

 NPS surveys and email requests for reviews are fully automated in WebPT Reach, making the entire process completely seamless.
 You can also use WebPT Local to monitor all of your online reviews and provide timely responses—all from one integrated platform.

 11. Give referrals.
-As Jannenga wrote here, you don’t have to wait for another “healthcare provider to refer patients to you”; instead, “pick up the referral gauntlet and refer your patients to them (when it’s medically appropriate).”
+As Jannenga wrote in this Founder Letter, you don’t have to wait for another “healthcare provider to refer patients to you”; instead, “pick up the referral gauntlet and refer your patients to them (when it’s medically appropriate).”
 Then, “follow up with those providers and form mutually beneficial referral relationships.”
 After all, “referring out patients is a great way to bump your (and your practice’s) name to the tip-top of other providers’ mental list—which makes them much more likely to think of you when they encounter a patient who could benefit from physical therapy.”
 As a bonus, initiating referrals also helps establish rehab therapists as first-line care providers who are capable of directing a patient’s healthcare journey.